 |ALBERTA||SAIT – Retail Meat Processing Program||15 weeks – 2 intakes per year||Info|

-Some of the educational institutions listed here may offer “Open Studies, Continuing Education, and Online” courses in relation to the meat cutting training programs they run.
-These opportunities provide another avenue for those interested in part-time studies as preparation to entering the meat industry in one capacity or another.
+Some of the educational institutions listed here offer “Open Studies, Continuing Education, and Online” courses in relation to the meat cutting training programs they run.
+These opportunities provide another venue for those interested in part-time studies as preparation to entering the meat industry in one capacity or another.
+Some of the schools require the following certification training prior to their first day of the meat-cutting program.